Beautiful blue hues with cayenne level heat…

 What does the Filius Blue look like?

 It’s a compact beauty, great for indoor and outdoor use.
 The plant itself grows 12 to 24 inches tall – perfect for larger containers – with beautiful purple and white flowers.
 But it’s, of course, the chilies that are the star of the show.
 They are conical in shape and tiny – approximately an inch in length.
 They age from an indigo blue and purple to orange and finally red.
-It’s a robust grower, too, so there’s many chilies growing at all stages of color – blues, purples, oranges, and reds.
+It’s a robust grower, too, so there are many chilies growing at all stages of color – blues, purples, oranges, and reds.

 Beyond heat, what do they taste like?